UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 Instead of just having slots with no properties, suddenly, slots have mult!
 Slots have Bonus!
 Its all very interesting

+- Bonus visual for slots

 - ITEM: panic button:
+Randomizes ALL items, preserving rarity.
-Randomizes ALL items.
-Doesn't work on UNIQUE items
+(Doesn't work on UNIQUE items)

 - ITEM: